-Nearly every business—local or global—has at least two core attributes in common: employers and employees.
+Nearly every business—local or global—has at least one core attribute in common: employees.
 As a result, every business is touched by some aspect of employment law.
-At Wilentz, we understand that the success of your business depends as much on the implementation of an effective strategic vision as it depends upon a productive work force.
+At Wilentz, we understand that the success of your business depends as much on the implementation of an effective strategic vision as it depends upon a productive workforce.
 We provide counseling to navigate state and federal labor, employment laws and help ensure compliance, thereby reducing the potential for claims and workplace disruption.

 Wilentz employment law attorneys have the requisite experience to provide individually tailored counsel and guide you through the following legal issues, allowing you to keep you focused on the smooth operation of your business:

 - Employee handbook and policy drafting

 - Data privacy and BYOD issues

 - Family and medical leave, disability, workers' compensation